apple/coremltools/docs-guides/source/new-features.md

 ### Deprecated Methods and Support

-In coremltools 4 and newer, the the following class and methods available in previous versions are deprecated:
+In coremltools 4 and newer, the following class and methods available in previous versions are deprecated:

 - `convert_neural_network_weights_to_fp16()`, `convert_neural_network_spec_weights_to_fp16()`, and `quantize_spec_weights()`.
 Use the `quantize_weights()` method instead.
 For instructions, see [Quantization](quantization-overview).
 - The NeuralNetworkShaper class.